DJDanl/cpp-docs.pt-br/docs/standard-library/regex-traits-class.md

 ### <a name="parameters"></a>Parâmetros

-`ch` O elemento para teste.
+*CH* elemento a ser testado.

-`cls` As classes para testar.
+*CLS* as classes de teste.

 ### <a name="remarks"></a>Comentários

-A função de membro retornará true somente se o caractere `ch` estiver na classe de caracteres designada por `cls`.
+A função membro retornará true somente se o caractere *ch* é na classe de caracteres designado pelo *cls*.

 ### <a name="example"></a>Exemplo